spokestack/react-native-spokestack/README.md

   }
 });

-// Start and stop the speech pipeline. start() and stop() can be called repeatedly.
+// Start and stop the speech pipeline.
+All methods can be called repeatedly.
-Spokestack.start(); // start voice activity detection and speech recognition. can only start after initialize is called.
+Spokestack.start(); // start speech pipeline. can only start after initialize is called.
-Spokestack.stop(); // stop voice activity detection and speech recognition. can only start after initialize is called
+Spokestack.stop(); // stop speech pipeline
+Spokestack.activate() // manually activate the speech pipeline.
+The speech pipeline is now actively listening for speech to recognize.
+Spokestack.deactivate() // manually deactivate the speech pipeline.
+The speech pipeline is now passively waiting for an activation trigger.

 // Binding events
 const logEvent = e => console.log(e);